Edurata/edurata.github.io/pages/registry/definitions/workflowDefinition.md

     source:
       # Source by git
       repoUrl: https://github.com/Edurata/edurata-functions.git
-      path: general/axios
+      path: general/example-function
       ref: main
-    dependencies:
+    props:
-      dep1: ${step1.output1} # This is passing the output "output1" of step1 to the input dep1 on step2
+      dep1: ${step1.output1} # This is passing the output "output1" of step1 to the input dep1 on step2 as defined in the function "example-function"
-      dep2: example of interpolation ${step1.output2} ! # This is passing a string with interpolation to dep2
+      dep2: example of interpolation ${step1.output2} ! # This is passing a string with interpolation to dep2 as defined in the function "example-function"
 ```